UMMS-Biocore/debrowser/README.md

 1) **Upload Data:** To begin the analysis, load Count Data by clicking **Load Demo (Vernia et. al)!** button.
 Then click on **Filter** button to start **Low Count Filtering**.
 2) **Low Count Filtering:** Select **Max** method with cutoff 10 (which filter genes where maximum count for each gene across all samples are less than 10), then click **Filter** button which is located at the center of the page.
 Proceed to next step by clicking **Batch Effect Correction** button.
-3) **Batch Effect Correction and Normalization:**  We gonna skip both normalization and batch effect correction by selecting following options:
+3) **Batch Effect Correction and Normalization:**  We are going to skip both normalization and batch effect correction by selecting following options:

     * **Normalization method:** None
     * **Correction Method:** None